 Becket Fund, ACLU Hit Florida over Denial of Kosher Food to Jewish Prisoners The Becket Fund and the ACLU team up to defend religious freedom for all

-The Becket Fund has sued Florida over the denial of a kosher diet twice—first in 2002, then in 2012.
+Becket has sued Florida over the denial of a kosher diet twice—first in 2002, then in 2012.
 Both times it received a favorable result on behalf of one observant prisoner.
 This latest lawsuit was filed by the United States on behalf of all observant prisoners.
 A federal district court ordered Florida to begin providing a kosher diet for all observant inmates no later than July 1, 2014, and Florida has appealed.

 In its appeal, Florida claims that a kosher diet is too expensive to be required by federal law.
 However, at least thirty-five states and the federal government maintain kosher diets without problems of cost.
 Moreover, from 2004 to 2007, Florida itself provided a Jewish dietary program that cost only a fraction of one percent of its annual food budget.